CheeseAndHamBagel/sciongalaxy/Galaxy.md

 # The Scion Galaxy

-The Scion galaxy is [[Galaxy#H-K5|mankind]]'s home galaxy although the location of their home planet [[Systems#Core|Core-3]] is unknown.
+The Scion galaxy is [[Galaxy#H-K5|mankind]]'s home galaxy, although the location of their home planet [[Systems#Core|Core-3]] is unknown.
 It is a spiral around a central black hole, The Epitome.
 One orbit of The Epitome is an Era.
-Traveling towards the rim is 'lighter and towards the centre is 'heavier' or 'darker' due to the proximity to the black hole, increased population and the cosmic pollution fogging the orbits of more central star systems. ^a52a2a
+Traveling towards the rim is 'lighter and towards the centre is 'heavier' or 'darker' due to the proximity to the black hole, increased population and the cosmic pollution fogging the orbits of more central star systems.

 Every era signifies that a given system is 1 track closer to the black hole and its demise.
 Some important worlds are held in stable orbit near the centre and generally hold corporate or Governmental headquarters.

-Very expensive, experimental measures can be used to move wards between systems.
+Very expensive, experimental measures can be used to move worlds between systems.
 This is usually used by the richest 0.001% humans to ever live to move their homes around to more favourable systems should it peak their fancy.

 Wild worlds, worlds without official civilisation, are common across the lighter tracks of the galaxy because humans tend to stay together where the work and housing is: towards populated, darker, worlds.